What is an Inception Workshop?

-The primary objective is to achieve consensus of what the project is hoping to achieve; what the risks are and what it will take to get it done.
-The workshop is designed to remove assumptions and makes sure all viewpoints are understood.
+The primary objective is to achieve consensus of what the project is hoping to achieve – a collective understanding, not necessarily a collective agreement.
+This includes exploring what the risks are and what it will take to get it done.
+The workshop is designed to remove assumptions and ensures all viewpoints are understood.

 The way we approach an Inception Workshop

 When running an Inception Workshop we often find that different members of the team have differing goals.
 It is important to understand the fundamental reason why you are starting the project.
 You and your team need to know and understand the number-one driver behind your project in order to gain a full insight into how best to make those balanced trade-offs which come up in all projects.

 This is the time when we distil the big, abstract concept of your project into a clear, concise elevator pitch.
 Here we will help you to define what the “product” is, who it’s for and why it’s special.
 A product can be a range of things, but we find it is always useful to consider it as a “product’ rather than as a project output or deliverable as it focuses the mind and the team on the production of an end state.

 Take a look at your product from your customer’s point of view.
 For example: